brian-team/brian2modelfitting/docs_sphinx/introduction/tutorial_sbi.rst

                             refractory='m > 0.5',
                             param_init=init_conds)

-After the ``Inferencer`` object is created, we begin the inference process by calling ``infer`` method and defining the total number of samples that are used for the learning of a neural density estimator.
+After the ``inferencer`` object is created, we begin the inference process by calling ``infer`` method and defining the total number of samples that are used for the learning of a neural density estimator.